Save big (up to $1,875) on small business tools with our free membership, business.com+

 graphic of a businessperson lying on a low battery symbol

-According to isolved’s 2024 HR Trends Survey, 65 percent of employees report experiencing burnout, with 72 percent saying burnout has affected their job performance.
-Employee burnout is dangerous for your team and your business overall.
-Employees experiencing burnout lack energy, passion and motivation to do their work.
+Burnout is more than just being tired — it drains employees of their energy, passion and motivation.
+According to isolved’s 2024 HR Trends Survey, 65 percent of employees say they’ve experienced burnout, and 72 percent say it has affected their job performance.
 They may disengage by implementing a quiet quitting approach, either in response to burnout or as a preventive measure against burnout in a stressful work environment.
 Many burned-out employees will quit, particularly if burnout is accompanied by a lack of recognition.

-How to prevent employees from quitting because of a poor company culture: Successful businesses must prioritize creating and maintaining positive employee experiences that match or exceed expectations.
+How to prevent employees from quitting because of a poor company culture: Make employee experience a top priority.
 Establish and emphasize your company’s values, treat employees well by providing excellent benefits, and keep the lines of communication open.
+A positive culture takes consistent effort, but the payoff is a loyal, motivated workforce.

-9. Employees may quit because of a lack of trust and autonomy.
+9. There’s a lack of trust and autonomy.

-How to prevent employees from quitting because of a lack of trust and autonomy: Instead of micromanaging, empower your staff with the permissions and tools they need to work effectively and make decisions.
-Communicate your vision to everyone, encourage them to learn new skills, and delegate crucial responsibilities, not just menial tasks.
+How to prevent employees from quitting because of a lack of trust and autonomy: Instead of micromanaging, empower your staff by giving them the tools and authority they need to do their jobs well.
+Share your vision openly, encourage skill development and delegate meaningful responsibilities — not just routine tasks.
+Building a culture of trust and empowerment not only strengthens performance but also gives employees a reason to stay.

 graphic of a businessman quitting, holding his belongings and walking out the office door

-11. Employees may quit because there’s a change in their personal life.
+11. There’s been a change in their personal life.

 TipBottom line

 Track the reasons your best employees are walking away.
-Work with your human resources department and company leaders to create concrete plans for improving employee retention by addressing the most common exit reasons.
+Partner with your HR department and leadership to identify trends and create specific plans to improve retention by tackling the most common reasons people are quitting.

 Did You Know?Did you know